TBDA-Classes/2025G2/ui_ux/ui_ux_research.md

 ---

-## 4) Calculate timing and energy demands per program name
+## 4) Calculation of timing and energy demands per program name
 **Goal:** Attribute cycle time and **energy consumption** to program/runs for cost and sustainability KPIs.

 **UI patterns & components**